 If you have an ulcerating tumour, the most common emotions that you may feel include

 - Feeling embarrassed about your tumour

 You may worry about how your wound will affect your relationships with your family and friends.
 You may have practical worries about how the smell from the wound or appearance of the wound will affect them, especially if there are children in the family.
 Or you may have emotional worries about being rejected.
 You may find yourself avoiding social gatherings or physical contact.
 These feelings are not uncommon and it is important to remember that family members and friends often

 - Need as much help and advice as you do

 After talking openly to close family and friends, many people find their fears of rejection disappear.
 Most people want you to know they care and don't want you to feel isolated.
 They are only too willing to try to understand and to help if they can.

 Many of us take talking for granted.
-Losing the ability to talk, or finding that you can no longer talk as fluently as you used to, can be very distressing and frustrating.
+Losing the ability to talk or finding that you can no longer talk as fluently as you used to can be distressing and frustrating.
 It will take a while to adjust to these changes.
-Give yourself time to take it all in, and if necessary to find new ways of speaking and communicating.
-A speech and language therapist can help, and provide you with aids for communication.
+Give yourself time and if necessary to find new ways of speaking and communicating.
+A speech and language therapist can help and provide you with aids for communication.

 You may find it useful to carry a small notebook and pen to write notes to people if you need to.
 Be patient with yourself and don't feel bad if you need more time to get across what you want to say.
 Most people will be supportive and appreciate the effort you are making.